rxavier/econuy/README.md

 Downloads the basic datasets.
 These are basically as provided by official sources, except various Pandas transformations are performed to render nice looking dataframes with appropiate column names, time indexes and properly defined values.

-Available options for the `dataset` argument are "cpi", "fiscal", "nxr", "naccounts", "labor", "rxr_custom", "rxr_official", "commodity_index", "reserves_chg" and "fx_ops".
+Available options for the `dataset` argument are "cpi", "fiscal", "nxr_monthly", "nxr_daily", "naccounts", "labor", "rxr_custom", "rxr_official", "commodity_index" and "reserves_chg".
 Most are self explanatory but all are explained in the documentation.

 If you wanted CPI data:
 ```